IanSSenne/mcbuild/README.md

 the `macro` statement can be used in any non top-level structure to call a macro, the first parameter is the name of the macro to use from the current file's scope. additional parameters are swapped into that macro for the macros arguments replacing the `$$n` placeholders.

+optionally inside of a \*.mc file you can call a macro just by using its name, the macro keyword is optional here.

 this example will say `hi Ian` in chat when run assuming the above macro example is used to define the macro test.

 ```